Walter Lindrum and I: A Unique Trip Down Memory Lane – by Robby Foldvari

 2023

-Robby was surprised to be presented with a portrait photo by management for his long association with the club, at the 100th anniversary of The RACV Annual Billiards Tournament.
-The photo was mounted on the wall of the billiard room at one end of the magnificent room.
-Coincidently at the other end of the room hangs a picture of Walter Lindrum.
-Additionally, Dolly Lindrum was a 50 year plus member of the club.
+Robby was surprised to be presented with a portrait photo by the management in recognition of his long association with the club, during the 100th anniversary of The RACV Annual Billiards Tournament.
+The photo was mounted on the wall at one end of the magnificent billiard room.
+Coincidentally, at the other end of the room hangs a picture of Walter Lindrum.
+Additionally, Dolly Lindrum was a member of the club for over 50 years.

 2023